2023 Solar Incentives Guide for Upper Macungie, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Exemptions: Tax exemptions may come in two forms.
-The first is sales tax exemption, which is applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to ignore the added value of your solar system when paying property tax on your home.
+• Tax Exemptions: Tax exemptions can come in one of two forms.
+First, there is sales tax exemption, applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to ignore the value added by your solar system when paying property tax on your house.

-• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (generally small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
-SRECs and performance-based incentives in general are typically offered by your state government.
-You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce more than a predetermined (normally small) amount of electricity qualify for SRECs or other similar performance-based incentives.
+SRECs and similar incentives are typically provided at the state level.
+SRECs can be sold to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

 Best Regional Coverage